 What if There’s Only One ISP in My Area?

 In an ideal world, every American would have access to at least two options for broadband access.
 Unfortunately, we don’t live in that world (yet), and chances are strong that you’re one of the millions of Americans with only one or two ISP options.

 Though you don’t stand to save nearly as much if your ISP knows you’re trapped with them, you can still negotiate savings through other channels.
 Instead of calling the usual help line for existing customers, go straight to the new sales line, even if you’ve been a customer for years.

 Why?
 Because the new sales department likely has much better discounts, since getting a customer on board is trickier than keeping an existing one.

 First off, request that they match any promotional offers for new sign-ups to your account.
 It’s unfair that you have to pay more as an existing customer than a new customer without a good payment history.
 Be insistent.
 If they don’t meet your demands, it’s likely they will offer the bundle or cut your existing services.

 Don’t use all your channels?
-Don’t need nearly 150mbps for your streaming needs?
-This is a great time to customize your package so that you’re at least using what you’re paying for.
-Sometimes it can actually save money to bundle basic cable with your Internet: just keep an eye on the bill to make sure they don’t start raising the price once you’re hooked, and cancel immediately if they do so.
-Bundling cable and hiking prices later is a common tactic ISPs have adopted to deal with the “cord-cutter” trend.
+Don’t need nearly 1 Gbps for your streaming needs?
+This point is a great time to customize your package so that you’re at least using your service to its full potential.
+Sometimes you can save money by bundling basic cable with your internet: just keep an eye on the bill to make sure they don’t start raising the price once you’re hooked and cancel immediately if they do so.
+Bundling cable and hiking prices later are common tactics that ISPs have adopted to deal with the cord-cutter trend.

 The same approach as before still applies: demonstrate your value as a customer and politely ask for a deal in exchange for your loyalty.